 ADUs are becoming an integral segment of Sierra Madre's housing stock, with 26 applications and 12 building permits issued for ADUs in 2020 alone, and an additional 10 building permits issued in the first eight months of 2021.
-Pursuant to AB 671, the Housing Element includes a new program to further incentivize the production of affordable ADUs, including elimination of development impact fees on ADUs <750 square feet; providing application fee waivers for units deed restricted for low and/or moderate income households; and providing reduced fees for ADUs that incorporate be evaluated in conjunction with other sites in the Housing Element sites inventory.
-It is not part of the program for rezoning of sites identified in Tables IV-2 and IV-3 required to address the City's RHNA shortfall., with rezoning proposed to occur concurrent with the Housing Element.
+Pursuant to AB 671, the Housing Element includes a new program to further incentivize the production of affordable ADUs, including elimination of development impact fees on ADUs <750 square feet; providing application fee waivers for units deed restricted for low and/or moderate income households; and providing reduced fees for ADUs that incorporate accessibility features.
+The City also plans to re-initiate an amnesty program for

+&lt;sup>8 The Meadows, along with Stonegate, are discussed to provide a complete picture of potential housing growth in the community during the eight-year planning period.
+They are not part of the program for rezoning of sites identified in Tables IV-2 and IV-3 required to address the City's RHNA shortfall, and not included in the Sites Inventory tables and maps included in Appendix C of the Element.

-7 The Monastery has been included as a proposedending project so that its potential environmental impacts may accessibility features.
-The City also plans to re-initiate an amnesty program for accessory dwelling units to bring existing units built illegally up to Code to make them safe and sanitary for current and future tenants.
+accessory dwelling units to bring existing units built illegally up to Code to make them safe and sanitary for current and future tenants.

-Given Sierra Madre's track record in providing ADUs, combined with additional incentives, the sites inventory projects an average of 125 ADUs to be produced annually, or 96120 over the 2021-2029 planning period.
+Given Sierra Madre's track record in providing ADUs, combined with additional incentives, the sites inventory projects an average of 12 ADUs to be produced annually, or 96 over the 2021-2029 planning period.
 The projected affordability of these ADUs is based on SCAGs Regional Accessory Dwelling Unit Affordability Analysis (December 2020).
 The City will continue to monitor the extent of ADU production and affordability to ensure that the ordinance is being successful and that the Housing Element goals and RHNA production can be met.